top of page

 Coffee break: Why care about this step?

-Remember when the café owner saw me at the counter and immediately asked: “Iced latte”?
-I've been here many times and the owner knows my preferences, but he doesn't know who I am.
+Remember when the café owner saw me walk through the door and immediately asked “iced latte”?
+I've been here many times and the owner has memorized my usual.

-When browsing websites, data collection and analysis often happen invisibly in the background.
+When browsing websites, data collection and analysis often happen invisibly in the background, similar to a café owner who quietly observes your orders and behaviors.
 Understanding what happens during your visit can help you make better choices about browser settings, extensions, and other privacy tools.

 What are logs?

-When you visit websites, they automatically create records called "logs" that capture technical data about your visit and automatically store it on their servers.
-They function much like a ship captain’s logbook, recording a timeline of activities, errors, access attempts, and system changes related to the website.
-Logs don't follow you between visits or across different sites, and they typically contain less detailed data about your browsing habits than tracking technologies designed specifically for visitor analysis like cookies or similar technologies.
+When you visit websites, they automatically create records called "logs" that contain technical data about your visit and store it on their servers.
+Think of them like a ship captain’s logbook, recording a timeline of activities, errors, access attempts, and system changes on the website.
+Logs don't follow you between visits or across different sites, and they usually have less detailed data about your browsing habits than tracking technologies made for visitor analysis like cookies or similar technologies.

 What are cookies?

-When you visit certain websites, small text files are stored on your device: essential cookies for basic functions and non-essential cookies for additional purposes.
+When you visit websites, small text files are typically stored on your device: essential cookies for basic functions and non-essential cookies for additional purposes.

 1. Essential cookies ("must-haves")

-Essential cookies are necessary for the basic operation of a website.
-They enable core functionality like network management, secure login, page navigation, etc. Blocking essential cookies will break basic website functions.
+Essential cookies are necessary for the basic operation of the website.
+They enable core functionality like network management, secure login, page browsing, etc. So remember: Blocking essential cookies breaks basic website functions.

 2. Functionality, analytics, and marketing cookies ("nice-to-haves")

 Non-essential cookies are used for additional purposes.
-Functionality cookies enhance user experience by remembering preferences and settings (like your language or region, etc.).
+Functionality cookies improve user experience by remembering preferences and settings (like your language or region).
 Analytics cookies collect data about how you use the website to improve performance.
 And marketing cookies track your behavior for personalized ads and retargeting.
-Blocking non-essential cookies means you'll miss personalized features but the site will still work.
+Blocking non-essential cookies means you miss personalized features but the site still works.

 What are "similar technologies" like fingerprinting?

 Similar technologies like fingerprinting are more and more used as alternatives to cookies.
 Fingerprinting scripts run in your browser to collect technical and behavioral data.
-They combine this data to create a unique "fingerprint" that's stored on website servers (so not on your device as with cookies).
+They combine this data to create a unique "fingerprint" that's stored on website servers (rather than on your device, as with cookies).

-This helps website owners to optimize their websites by tailoring content to specific device configurations and spotting technical problems.
-It can also be used to recognize visitors when they return to a website or track them across different websites for analytics and marketing purposes.
-And it's often used to prevent fraud by detecting suspicious behavior and implementing security measures like extra authentication when devices aren't recognized.
+This helps website owners improve their websites by adjusting content to specific device setups and spotting technical problems.
+It may be used to recognize visitors when they return to a website or track them across different websites for analytics and marketing purposes.
+Plus, fingerprinting may be used to prevent fraud by spotting suspicious behavior and using security measures like extra authentication when devices aren't recognized.

 Tip 6: Find your sweet spot between privacy and benefits.
-Some visitors value the better experience that comes with data collection (like more helpful responses, personalized content, interesting features, etc.), while others value privacy more.
-Align your measures with your biggest concerns rather than following a one-size-fits-all approach.
-Use the appropriate approach to create your ideal balance – whether that's not changing anything at all or using the privacy tools below.
+Some visitors value the better experience that comes with data collection (like full website functionality and more helpful responses to queries), while others value privacy more.
+Rather than following a one-size-fits-all approach, match your settings with your concerns – whether that's not doing anything at all or using the privacy tools in the tips below.

 Tip 7: Want to hide your local browsing activity?
 Use private/incognito mode.
 Private browsing prevents your device from storing browsing history, cookies, and site data locally.
-This is useful when you don't want others using your computer to see what websites you've visited.
-Note: this doesn't hide your activity from websites, your internet provider, or network administrators.
+That's useful when you don't want others using your computer to see what websites you've visited.
+But remember: Your activity is still visible to websites, your internet provider, or network administrators.

 Tip 8: Want to manage cookies?
 Here's how to do it.
-Most browsers allow you to view, block, or delete cookies through their privacy settings (but consider this may affect Blankpage's functionality).
-Check your browser's help section (usually under "Privacy" or "Security") for more details, or click directly on one of these links:
+Most browsers allow you to view, block, or delete cookies through their privacy settings (though this may affect the functionality of this website).
+Check your browser's help section for more details (usually under "Privacy" or "Security"), or click directly on one of these links:

-Tip 9: Want stronger tracking protection?
+Tip 9: Want even stronger tracking protection?
 Use your browser's enhanced settings.
-Most modern browsers offer advanced tracking protection (like Firefox's "Strict" mode or Safari's "Prevent Cross-Site Tracking") that blocks more tracking technologies than basic cookie settings.
-These work automatically and provide stronger protection, though no browser setting blocks all possible tracking.
+Most modern browsers offer advanced tracking protection (like Firefox's "Strict" mode or Safari's "Prevent Cross-Site Tracking") that blocks more tracking technologies than cookie settings.
+These provide stronger protection, though no browser setting blocks all possible tracking.

 Step 9: Know your rights